Skip to content

 Louisiana Association for Justice is a voluntary bar association whose statewide membership is composed mostly of lawyers who have a trial practice.
 Both defense and plaintiff attorneys belong to the association; however, most LAJ members represent consumer plaintiffs in civil actions.
 LAJ attorney-members are small business owners, maintaining a practice and supporting an office staff of fewer than 20 people.Customer data, contracts, payment documents, internal company documentation.

 On May 15, 2026, the Louisiana Association for Justice appeared on the leak site of the ransomware group known as Incransom.
-The voluntary bar association, whose members are primarily trial lawyers representing consumers in civil cases, had internal files exfiltrated after a ransomware attack.
+The voluntary bar association, whose members are primarily trial lawyers representing consumers in civil cases, is claimed to have had internal files exfiltrated after a ransomware attack.
 Customer data, contracts, payment documents, and internal company documentation were taken.
 While the exact number of individuals affected remains unknown, the breach touches thousands of Louisiana attorneys, their staff, clients, and vendors whose information resided in those systems.

 Public reporting indicates that Incransom listed lafj.org on its disclosure page and provided samples of the stolen material.
 The data includes sensitive business records that small law practices typically store on shared drives or cloud repositories.
 Available reporting describes the incident as a classic ransomware event: attackers gained initial access, exfiltrated files before encryption, and later posted the material when negotiations failed.
 No evidence has surfaced that the group attempted to contact every individual whose records were taken, which is common in attacks on professional associations.